Graduate FAQs

 I'm an international student.
 Should I submit my financial statement with my application?

 You do not need to submit a financial statement with your application.
-If you are admitted and choose to enroll at Rice, the Office of International Students and Scholars will coordinate with you to obtain the necessary information.
+If you are admitted and choose to enroll at Rice, the Office of International Students and Scholars (OISS) will coordinate with you to obtain the necessary information.

 What type of written materials do you require?
 Can you provide any guidelines for my written materials?